Othonna dentata L.

 This succulent shrublet with a fleshy caudex (short, thickened perennial stem) grows up to 700 mm.
 It is often much shorter when growing close to the high-water mark.
 The blue-grey hairless leaves are obovate to oblanceolate and borne towards the tips of the branches.
 Leaves are 37.0-50.0×18.5-25.0 mm and without distinct leaf stalks.
 The red leaf margins vary from finely to coarsely toothed.

 The single yellow flowerheads of about 20 mm across appear at the end of the naked stem.
 Flowers are also characterised by a single row of more or less united involucral bracts (bracts surrounding the base of a flowerhead).
-Flowering time is from June to December.
+Flowering time is from winter until midsummer (June to December).

 Othonna dentata has a Red List status of Least Concern (LC).